Trello vs. Jira: new 2018 detailed review

 Trello is an agile project management tool that allows you to organize your team’s projects visually.

-In Trello, you can create project-related boards for your team, build lists for each project, and add cards for each task within the project.
+In Trello, you can create project-related boards for your team, build lists for each project and add cards for each task within the project.

 But where does Trello really shine as a project management tool?
 Let’s take a closer look at its strengths.

-Look: It’s tough to beat Trello on usability.
+It’s tough to beat Trello’s usability.

 For example, dragging and dropping cards within lists helps prioritize tasks.
 And moving them across lists offers the simplest visual cue to track progress.